benmotyka/discord-payment-bot/README.md

 ## About The Project

 Discord Payment Bot allows you to pay for goods and services of your choice directly from discord server.
+Before running a bot, discord server owner needs to configure it first.

 ...in development